yairm210/Unciv/docs/Modders/Creating-a-custom-tileset.md

 | Archer-2.png | Colour layer | Nation outer colour |

 The [Civ Army Color Style Sheet](https://github.com/AdityaMH/Civ-Army-Color-Style-Sheet/tree/main/Images/TileSets/FantasyHex/Units) mod by @AdityaMH and the [5Hex Tileset](https://github.com/ravignir/5Hex-Tileset/tree/master/Images/TileSets/5Hex/Units) by @ravignir are very good practical examples of how this can be used.

+## Attack animations

+These are small animations that play on units when they receive damage.

+They can be for unit types (Archery, Seige, Cavalry) or for specific unit names

+The files should be in the format of `<unit type/unit name>-attack-<frame number>`.
+For example, a 3 frame animation for Sword units would have the files `Sword-attack-1.png`, `Sword-attack-3.png`, `Sword-attack-3.png`